ioan-thomas/ip-address-tracker/README-template.md

     })
   ```

+###### Adding titles to pages with Next.js

+Whilst I used the Head component provided by Next.js in [_document.js](/pages/_document.js), to add a title to a webpage with Next.js, it is advised in their [documentation](https://nextjs.org/docs/messages/no-title-in-document-head) to define titles at the page-level using the `next/head` import.
 ###### Styled-components and Next.js

 Setting-up styled-components requires more work than getting it to work with standard CRA.
 The process is as follows: